-KIPP Nashville was incorporated October 22, 2003, as a Tennessee nonprofit corporation to operate KIPP Academy Nashville (the School).
+KIPP Nashville was incorporated October 22, 2003, as a Tennessee nonprofit corporation to operate charter schools in the Nashville area.
+During fiscal year 2014, KIPP Nashville opened KIPP Nashville College Prep (the School).
 Pursuant to Section 6(b)(1)(A) of the Tennessee Public Charter School Act of 2002 (the Act), the School has been approved as a public charter school.
 Pursuant to the Act, public charter schools are part of the state's public education program offering an alternative means within the public school system for accomplishing necessary outcomes of education.
-The School entered into a Charter School Agreement with the Metropolitan Board of Public Education of Nashville and Davidson County on September 1, 2005 (with an effective date of July 1, 2005), to operate a charter school in Nashville, Tennessee.
+The School entered into a Charter School Agreement with the Metropolitan Board of Public Education of Nashville and Davidson County with an effective date of July 1, 2013 to operate a charter school in Nashville, Tennessee.
 The School entered into a license agreement with KIPP Foundation, a California Public Charity, to assist the School in providing educationally underserved students with the knowledge, skills and character needed to succeed in top-quality high schools, colleges and the competitive world beyond.
 KIPP and the Knowledge Is Power Program are trademarks of the KIPP Foundation.
-The School began classes in July 2005 with a fifth grade class and added an additional grade each year culminating with the addition of an eighth grade in the 2008-2009 fiscal year.
+The School began classes in July 2013 with a fifth grade class and plan to add an additional grade each year culminating with the addition of an eighth grade in the 2016-2017 fiscal year.

 KIPP Nashville operates KIPP Academy Nashville, KIPP Nashville College Prep and starting in July 2014, KIPP Nashville Collegiate High School.
-The financial statements and footnotes in this report reflect the operations of KIPP Academy Nashville as of and for the year ended June 30, 2014.
+The financial statements and footnotes in this report reflect the operations of KIPP Nashville College Prep as of and for the year ended June 30, 2014.